-There is a current focus on implementing AI capabilities in nanoscale computing hardware~\cite{NNkNN20}, with the aim of providing energy-efficient implementation of a selected class of AI functionality (mainly neural networks).
-However, we see the opportunity for a computational framework exceeding neural networks in scope that could empower an unprecedented breakthrough in nanoscale computing technology.
-First, while neural network algorithms serve a rather small subset of computation problems extremely well, they cannot address a large class of problems that require conventional algorithms and data structures.
-A computing framework with a broader application scope than neural networks could boost the adoption of nanoscale computing by orders of magnitude.
-Second, despite many promising applications for nanoscale computing hardware, the programming of any new functionality is far from trivial.
-Nanoscale computing hardware currently lacks a holistic software architecture, which would streamline the development of the new functionality.
-Current development strategies resemble that of assembly programming, where the developer is left with the entire job from coming up with the algorithmic idea to designing the actual machine instructions to be executed by a central processing unit.
-Thus, the impressive recent nanoscale hardware development~\cite{MemristorHD19, LiHD16} needs to be complemented with the creation of computing frameworks for such hardware that can abstract and simplify the implementation of new functionalities, including the design of programs.
-Last but not least, most nanoscale hardware differs fundamentally from traditional computer and neural network accelerator hardware in that the enabled computations are unreliable and stochastic.
+There is currently a focus on implementing AI capabilities in emerging computing hardware~\cite{NNkNN20}, with the aim of providing an energy-efficient implementation of a selected class of AI functionalities (mainly neural networks).
+However, we see the opportunity for a computational framework exceeding neural networks in scope, which could empower an unprecedented breakthrough in emerging computing technology.
+First, while neural network algorithms serve a rather small subset of computation problems extremely well, they are unable to address a large class of problems that require conventional algorithms and data structures.
+A computing framework with a broader application scope than neural networks could boost the adoption of emerging computing by several orders of magnitude.
+Second, despite many promising applications for emerging computing hardware, the programming of any new functionality is far from trivial.
+Emerging computing hardware currently lacks a holistic software architecture, which would streamline the development of the new functionality.
+Current development strategies resemble those of assembly programming, where the developer is left with the entire job -- from coming up with the algorithmic idea to designing the actual machine instructions to be executed by a central processing unit.
+Thus, the impressive recent emerging hardware development~\cite{MemristorHD19, LiHD16} needs to be complemented with the creation of computing frameworks for such hardware, which can abstract and simplify the implementation of new functionalities, including the design of programs.
+Last but not least, most emerging hardware differs fundamentally from traditional computer and neural network accelerator hardware in that the enabled computations are unreliable and stochastic.
 Thus, a computing framework is required in which error correction and error robustness are achieved.